FERRITE - FERRIET INFO ring A collection of ferrite toroid related hobby research spin-offs

 Just to emphasize:

 No ferrite has a stable fixed value mu.
-All ferrites have a frequency at which the inductance effect collapses.
+All ferrites have a frequency at which the inductance effect collapses to ZERO.
 So they have a typical "terminal value".
-Click to see the Philips collection image (also top-left).
 At the bend in the curve losses rise exponentially!
-For "power applications" preferably as late as possible a rising "dotted" graph.
+For "power (voltage) applications" preferably as late as possible a rising "dotted" graph.

-Especially for EMC application this part of the dotted curve is deliberately increased and given a broad back.
-For HF transformer applications you'd rather NOT use this type.
+Especially for EMC application (and guanella type common-mode suppressors!) this part of the dotted curve is deliberately increased and given a broad back.
+The total Z in this type of application is composed of a L Z-part added with a R Z-part together!

 Except ferrite, microscopic fine iron powder is also used as toroid material in combination with a clay (becomes → ceramic) binder.

 Amidon powder materials µ is in the range: between 5 and 30 !!
-So the average AL value for 25 to 40 mm cores is also between 5 and 30 (nH/turn or mH/1000 turns).
+So the average iron powder AL value for 25 to 40 mm cores is also between 5 and 30 (nH/turn or mH/1000 turns).
 When expressed in the same order of magnitude (units) as ferrite! = nH / winding or mH/1000 windings.
 Posted in the Philips collection image chart top-left it is on the "zero" line or one indent above.

 How do I make the right ferrite choice??